 Now, click on the Add New option under Pages and copy this shortcode into a blank page’s content.
 Give it a title related to resetting the user password for clarity.

 It works just as well in both the classic (older) WordPress editor as well as the new Gutenberg editor.
-If you’re using Gutenberg, it will automatically turn this snippet you copy into a shortcode.
+However, if you’re using Gutenberg, you can also use the Recover Password dedicated block.

 Don’t forget to click on the Publish button at the top-right of the screen when you’re done.
 Your WooCommerce lost password page should now be live.